kajananchinniah/Ray-Tracer/README.md

 - Changed to testing to ensure behavior of my images don't change with additions rather than testing against website due to randomness.
 I instead made sure they looked visually similar.

+## Note about the documentation
+I got too lazy, there's too much so I stopped.
+I also rushed what little documentation I have.
+I will document later.

 ## References
 - https://raytracing.github.io/books/RayTracingInOneWeekend.html